 Can I Give Myself A Balayage?

-Though it is possible to visit a beauty supply store and purchase bleach, it isn’t recommended that you attempt balayage without the guidance of a Pro.
+Though it is possible to visit a beauty supply store and purchase bleach for a low price, it isn’t recommended that you attempt balayage without the guidance of a Pro.
 Balayage is a complicated technique that involves subtlety and an expert eye that can pick which strands of hair need to be highlighted.

 This can be tough to achieve without training and experience.
 But more than that, only a trained stylist will be able to teach you about proper hair conditioning and care after treatment.
 When it comes to dyeing hair, it’s always best to consult a Pro rather than dyeing it at home.